Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [ ] The heap is stored value types; the stack is stored reference types.
 - [ ] The heap is stored object types; the stack is stored class types.
 - [ ] The stack is stored object types; the heap is stored class types.

+#### Q69.
+What is open closed principle?
+- [x] software entities should be open for extension, but closed for modification.